Skip to content

 FieldDescription

 name(Optional) A name used for providing a user-friendly label in test execution output and the dashboard.
-If this field is not present, the test will be referred to by its number in the execution order, or its id.
+If this field is not present, the test will be referred to by its number in the execution order, or by its id or platformId.
 It is recommended to populate this field to make it easier to interpret test results.

 project(Optional) The project to be associated with the test.
 This is used for organizing, filtering, and monitoring test runs in the dashboard.